My name is Armando Adolgiso and I was born in Naples.

 There were calm seas and happy journies during the summer months of 2003 for "Vacanze da brivido" ("Shivering Holidays"): a show based on my texts that was bravely proposed by recidivous Compagnia Vannini, heedless of the danger.

 January 2004: the book "Idee" ("Ideas") by Fabrizio Bellavista and Fabio Colacchio is published: creativity through the words of 116 advertising experts, among which my name - and I do boast - appears together with: Pasquale Barbella, Klaus Davi, Edward de Bono, Massimo De Nardo, Michele Gottsche, Emanuele Pirella, Gavino Sanna, Annamaria Testa.
+Publisher: Finedit Italia.

 March 2004: in my unusual capacity of poet, I tried to obstruct the success of the anthology "Io sono il titolo: autoritratti in versi di poeti contemporanei" ("I am the Title: Verse-Self-Portraits of Contemporary Poets"), by appearing in those pages.
 Nothing to do: the other 79 authors there included are really good and therefore success smiled to poet Sergio Zuccaro, conceiver and editor of the book.